Everything you need to know about Greek Golden Visa Law

 More FAQs About Greek Golden Visa

-2. Restoration of listed buildings: In case the Golden Visa property is located in listed buildings (i.e. buildings with historic interest under special protection) that are to be fully restored or reconstructed by the Investor, the minimum threshold remains 250,000 EUR, regardless of the location and the size of the property.
+Currently, no broad exceptions are provided.
+All applicants must meet the regional investment thresholds.
+Restoration of listed buildings: In case the Golden Visa property is located in listed buildings (i.e. buildings with historic interest under special protection) that are to be fully restored or reconstructed by the Investor, the minimum threshold remains 250,000 EUR, regardless of the location and the size of the property.
 The above investment is carried out on a single property, and the full restoration is a prerequisite for the first renewal of the golden visa after five (5) years.
 The property cannot be sold until restoration is complete.
 Failure to restore will result in a revoked residence permit and a 150,000 EUR administrative fine.

 Our Real Estate & Golden Visa Legal Services